jityong/URL-Shortener/README.md

     ```
     CREATE DATABASE urlshortener;
     ```
-8. Then, run the application using `jityong$ java -jar target/urlshortener-0.0.1-SNAPSHOT.jar`.
+8. Then, run the application using `java -jar target/urlshortener-0.0.1-SNAPSHOT.jar`.